 This development will be of real benefit to Waverley residents for the timey delivery of market and affordable housing.

 However, Gillian McCalden for Witley Parish Council argued that the change in the tenure mix would leave 22 units unavailable for rent.
 Homes are desperately required by 1,300 families currently on Waverley’s housing waiting list.

 In otherwords 88 people could be in rented accommodation but now won’t be.”

 Here’s a clip of what she had to say:

 But it was the advice given by Kathy Smyth that clinched it for the residents and councillors alike.
-You will see that she is not visible for most of the clip.
-Yet another poorly managed webcast.
+She is not visible for most of the clip—yet another poorly managed webcast.